-The following Management Discussion and Analysis ("MD&A") of the financial condition and results of operations of Prodigy Ventures Inc. (the "Company") are the views of management and should be read in conjunction with the consolidated audited financial statements and related notes for the years ended December 31, 2017 and 2016, which were prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
+The following Management Discussion and Analysis ("MD&A") of the financial condition and results of operations of Prodigy Ventures Inc. (the "Company") are the views of management and should be read in conjunction with the consolidated interim financial statements and related notes for the three months ended March 31, 2018 and 2017, which were prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
 All figures are expressed in Canadian dollars unless otherwise indicated.

-This report is dated as at March 28, 2018, and the Company's additional public filings can be reviewed via the SEDAR website (www.sedar.com).
+This report is dated as at May 25, 2018, and the Company's additional public filings can be reviewed via the SEDAR website (www.sedar.com).
 The Company's Audit Committee and Board of Directors have reviewed and approved the MD&A.